sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always use `405 Method Not Allowed` when the HTTP method used is not supported by the resource.
+### Always use `405 Method Not Allowed` when the HTTP method used is not supported by the resource
 Use the 405 Method Not Allowed status code when the client attempts to use an HTTP method that is not supported by the resource at the specified URL.
 This informs the client that the method they used is recognized but not allowed for the requested resource.